APeramaki/linux-diary/index.md

 # Week 2

-18. Watch some live coding Twitch streams, select one and answer:
+## 18. Watch some [live coding Twitch streams](https://www.twitch.tv/directory/category/software-and-game-development), select one and answer:
 -	What is the programming language/languages used?
 > Typescript
 - Which programming libraries and frameworks are being used?